findkit/findkit/packages/ui/README.md

 and review and commit the changes.

-Github Actions runs Linux so you need to run the update in the [test.yml](/.github/workflows/test.yml) workflow.
-It will push the updates back to git automatically.
-Use this only from PRs and remember to disable it when done.

 ### Manual packaging

 When you want test the changes in your project you must build the package and